Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

                 * **Key Match** - response headers keys that match any of these expressions will have the valueMatch sanitized.
                 * **Value Match** - when the header name matches the keyMatch expression, the valueMatch expression is applied and replaces the matches in the header value with the masking character value.
                For example, to sanitize the response headers of the word "data" wherever it is found, in any header that starts with ‘content', keyMatch:"^content",valueMatch:"data", and maskingCharacter: ""{##}"" will return the response headers with their "key" starting with "content" and "value" set to a value in which the "data" occurrences are replaced by "{##}" masking character.
-    * **Masking Characters** - the set of character(s) that will replace any value matched while sanitizing.
+    * **Masking Characters** - set of character(s) that will replace any value matched while sanitizing.

 ### Embedded GitHub environment

 1. Configure (these configuration steps are displayed only if there is Embedded agent support for the environment type selected above):

-    * **Agent Type** - the type of the agent that will connect to this API Gateway (defaulted to Embedded).
+    * **Agent Type** - type of agent that will connect to this API Gateway (defaulted to Embedded).
         * **Embedded** - Axway to host the agent.
     * **Agent Configuration** - currently, only AWS API Gateway, Apigee X API Gateway, Azure API Gateway, GitHub, and SwaggerHub are supported as an Embedded agent.
         * GitHub settings:
-            * **Access Token** - the Personal Access Token (classic) for GitHub authentication.
+            * **Access Token** - Personal Access Token (classic) for GitHub authentication.
 This allows us to discover API service specifications in design prior to deployment (e.g., to determine API Compliance).

 2. Embedded Discovery Agent Settings (these configuration steps are displayed only if there is Embedded agent support for the environment type):